HDFGroup/hsds/docs/aws_lambda_setup.md

 Setting Permissions
 ===================

 By default the Lambda function does not have permissions to access any S3 content.
-To enable this, follow the following steps:
+To enable this, do the following:

 1. In the "Configuration" tab, select "Environment variables", click the "Edit" button, and then the "Add environment variable" button.
 Enter a key of "AWS_S3_GATEWAY" and a value corresponding to the S3 endpoint for your region.
 E.g. "http://s3.us-west-2.amazonaws.com" for us-west-2
 2. Next select "Permissions" and click the "Edit" button for "Execution Role".
 Select (or create) a role that includes at least the policies: "AWSLambdaBasicExecutionRole" and "AmazonS3ReadOnlyAccess".
 If desired, you may use "AmazonS3FullAccess" (for read-write applications), and/or restrict the resource to a given S3 bucket